He Noticed, and That Mattered

 “Hey, could you design a widget for us?”

-The request came through I’ll-never-know-precisely-what company channels at BusinessWeek, where I was just digging into my first job in The Big City, a fresh staffer looking to make a mark.
-Apple was working on these “widget” things for their next OS.
+The request came through I’ll-never-know-precisely-what company channels at BusinessWeek, where I was just settling into my first job in The Big City, a fresh staffer looking to make a mark.
+Apple was working on these “widget” things for their next OS release.
 They were going to show them off at their annual developer conference.
-Could we please build one in a hurry?
+Could we please build one, in a hurry?
 Oh, and Steve Jobs would probably be approving this personally, since it might be going into his keynote.
 So, you know, get busy.
 And make it great.

 Skip ahead a bit…